Distinction (20-25 hr.): encourages a maturity

 Prerequisite: Bronze Cross certification (need not be

-Examiners who hold Distinction may certify candidates.
-The
+Distinction Examiners or Bronze Examiners who hold Distinction may

 Candidate recognition: Distinction medal,